Study Abroad Office

 Summer and Winter TERM Study Abroad

-Lehigh offers several faculty-led summer and winter term study abroad programs.
-Past programs have included: Business and Music in Belgium; Business in Prague; Microfinance Abroad in various locations; Art and Architecture in Vicenza; History in Paris; Internships and Language in Shanghai; Sustainable Development in Costa Rica; French and Africana Studies in Martinique; Architecture in Munich; Research Practicum in Ireland.
-Several programs include internship opportunities for credit in addition to coursework.
+Lehigh offers several faculty-led summer and winter term study abroad courses.
+Past programs have included: Business and Music in Belgium; Business in Prague; Microfinance Abroad in various locations; Art and Architecture in Vicenza; History in Paris; Internships and Language in Shanghai; Sustainable Development in Costa Rica; Architecture in Munich; Research Practicum in Ireland.
+Several options include internship opportunities for credit in addition to coursework.
 Lehigh credit and grades are applied to a student's transcript and are factored into the student's GPA.

-Lehigh offers other short-term international experiences such as International Internships, ServeAbroad Antigua, Choir, Engineers without Borders (EWB), Philharmonic, Interfaith Dialogue: Lehigh in Rome, Athletics Leadership in Croatia, and others.
+Lehigh offers additional short-term international experiences such as International Internships, ServeAbroad Antigua, Choir, Engineers without Borders (EWB), Philharmonic, Interfaith Dialogue: Lehigh in Rome, Athletics Leadership in Croatia, and others.